 - Americas Cardroom.
 I play almost daily on Americas Cardroom and this site has plenty of action as well as loads of fish and maniacs.
 There are quite a few sharks at the tables as well that you have to avoid, but you can always find at least a few tables worth playing on.

-- Ignition Poker.
-I haven’t tried Ignition poker for myself just yet, but I hear good things.
-The tables are anonymous and a lot of fishy players prefer these types of tables (because they don’t want you to exploit them with your Smart HUD).
+- [edited 9.13.21] Ignition Poker.
+I LOVE Ignition poker.
+The tables are anonymous and a lot of fishy players prefer these types of tables (because they don't want you to exploit them with your Smart HUD).
 The drawback to anonymous poker is that you can’t develop a database against anyone player.
 But I’ve always been a proponent of the idea that you can understand how a player plays within the first 10 or 20 hands with them at the table.
 Just imagine if you saw somebody’s VPIP in the first 10 hands at 80% and PFR was 0%.
-Sure, it’s only been 10 hands, but their stats tell you that you found a fish.
+Sure, it's only been 10 hands, but their stats tell you that you found a fish.

 Make Them Come To You

 Fishing would be so much easier if you could just make the fish swim towards you in your little boat.
 Well, the good thing about poker is you can kind of do that.
 When a fish wants to play, they want to play.
 They’re not happy about putting their name on a wait list.
 You can help them to play faster by starting tables.
 Take a seat at an empty 6max or FR table and just wait for them to arrive.
 Go ahead and play your standard game if anyone else comes along.
 Hopefully, the fish will join you soon.